DanielSOhara27/DataBootCampProject1/Project-Proposal.md

 ### Project Outline
 ````
-For phase 1, we are analazying all three datasets sepparately from each other and we are
+For phase 1, we are analyzing all three datasets separately from each other and we are
-perfroming the same data exploration and mining processes on all three.
+performing the same data exploration and mining processes on all three.
 For this part we
 are simply trying to get a general overview of what kind of responses we can find on the
 datasets; we are also getting some simple insights into what makes each dataset unique.
 ````